MINI Countryman review - Reliability and safety

 - 2Engines, performance and driveThe Countryman’s ride is quite firm, but in handling and refinement terms it’s up there with the class best

-- 4Interior, design and technologyThe Countryman’s exterior look is divisive, but the attention to detail in the interior is impressive, while quality and tech are both top notch
+- 4Interior, design and technologyThe Countryman’s exterior look is divisive, but the attention to interior detail is impressive, while quality and tech are both top notch